Government Medical College, Aurangabad

-Government Medical College, Aurangabad is a medical school affiliated to the Maharashtra University of Health Sciences (MUHS), Nashik.
-The College is recognized by the Medical Council of India (MCI), New Delhi for medical education in India.
+Government Medical College, Chhatrapati Sambhaji Nagar is a medical school affiliated to the Maharashtra University of Health Sciences (MUHS), Nashik.
+The College is recognized by the National Medical Commission (NMC), New Delhi for medical education in India.
 It was founded in 1956.
 At present, the college accepts 200 students per year for the undergraduate course MBBS and around 127 students per year for the various postgraduate courses.